On their most recent podcast, Conor Donaghy, Andy Doyle, and Andy Martin spoke about which era of music is the best.

 “Yeah, if you’re going to look at which year gave the most influence on today”, said Donaghy, “while also having the most prominent tracks, you’re probably looking at the 90s”.

 Their reasoning behind picking the 90s’ for this discussion was mainly because of the influence 90s’ Hip Hop culture has had on them personally.
-However, you can’t fault their logic.
-The emergence of the Hip Hop scene not only reflected what we saw on TV from the areas these men grew up in, but also shed light on serious matters like gang violence and police brutality.
+However, it is hard to fault their logic.
+The emergence of the Hip Hop scene reflected what we saw on TV from the areas these men grew up in and shed light on severe matters like gang violence and police brutality.

-When looking at the chart music of today, the majority of artists would argue their inspiration came from other artists in this period.
-From NWA to DMX, the 90s’ era definitely has reason to be believed as the best era of music.
+When looking at today’s chart music, most artists would argue their inspiration came from other artists in this period.
+From NWA to DMX, the 90s era definitely has reason to be believed as the best era of music.